Introducing the Harlem Globetrotters aka the Globies!

 You can’t help but laugh at their antics, while being impressed with their athleticism and acrobatic abilities.
 They’re always moving, be it from dancing along the sidelines to scooting along the floor to laughing and joking with each other.

-The Globies website has more information, and visit here to find where to buy tickets in your area.
+The Globies website has more information, and where to buy tickets in your area.
 If you’re active on social media, tag them at the #Globies or #harlemglobetrotters; they are amongst the most hospitable, friendly and involved on social media.
 My son was getting a huge kick out of how many of the players and crew liked our posts on Instagram and Twitter, or follow them on Twitter, Facebook and Instagram for even more fun!